 - Transition from alternative lending sources to conventional.
 If your business has alternative financing on the balance sheet, but you’ve been able to stabilize your profits and expenses, now may be the right time to convert your debt to more traditional loans and lending.
 Speak with your business banker to talk through the options and whether it makes sense for your company.

 - Be honest with your banker.
 This may seem obvious, but you’d be surprised how many business owners inaccurately fill out loan applications whether intentionally or inadvertently.
 Filing for bankruptcy or having a tax lien is not an automatic disqualifier in the application process.
-With that in mind, it’s better for your relationship with your banker to be transparent about details.
+With that in mind, it’s better for your relationship with your banker to be transparent about your situation to better problem-solve together.

 Strategies to improve income